 Replacing an external keyboard is always cheaper than trying to get a laptop keyboard fixed.
 For most cases, we recommend getting a Bluetooth keyboard alongside your laptop as they’re more portable and can be moved to an optimal position next to the laptop.

 We’ve made a post comparing all different types of keyboards so you can figure out which one is the most optimal for you.

 4. Using the On-Screen Keyboard

-5. Don’t Put Heavy Objects Over the Laptop Keyboard
+5. Don’t Put Heavy Objects on the Laptop Keyboard

 6. Dust Off the Keys and Key Switch Gaps

-7. Don’t use Liquids to Clean the Laptop Screen
+7. Don’t use Liquids to Clean the Laptop Keyboard or Screen

 8. Wash your Hands before Typing Extensively

 Most people don’t even stop to think about this one.
 Even if your hands don’t seem dirty, there’s more to it than it seems.
 You might notice that a few year old keyboards start to lose the tactile surfaces on the keys.
 The painted lettering on the keyboard keys start to get worn out fast for the most commonly used keys.